LubomirPacheliev/ComfyBlog/README.md

 along with the router guards

 Public Part:
-The Posts Page
+The Posts Page,
-The Posts Detail Page
+The Posts Detail Page,
 Login, Register

 Private Part:
-Create Page
+Create Page,
-Edit and Delete on Details Page (if you're the author of the post) Edit Page
+Edit and Delete on Details Page (if you're the author of the post), Edit Page,
 My Posts Page